Senators ride 3 power-play goals to 5-1 rout of Ducks – KION546

 Ottawa needed just 14 seconds on the power play to take a 3-0 lead midway through the second.
 Stützle got his eighth goal of the season on a powerful wrist shot from the high slot.

-Joseph got in on the fun with Ottawa’s third power-play goal on a chip over Stolarz while falling down at 6:49 of the third, but coach D.J.
-Smith was even more excited by the defensive performance.
-The Senators had allowed at least four goals 10 times during a 2-10-1 slump coming into the matinee.
+Zub put the Senators up 4-0 with 5:06 left in the period on a shot from the left circle through traffic.

-“Yeah, we scored on them, but you’re not going to score your way out of trouble,” Smith said.
-“You’re going to have to check your way out of trouble, and I thought we checked really hard tonight.”
+Jospeh got in on the fun with Ottawa’s third power-play goal on a chip over Stolarz while falling down at 6:49 of the third.

 WORTH NOTING

 Ducks D John Klingberg did not play because of a lower-body injury.
-He is day to day. … Senators backup G Anton Forsberg has been ruled out for the rest of the road trip because of a lower-body injury.
+He is day to day. … Brassard has scored 19 goals in 42 career games against the Ducks. … While Talbot could not complete his first shutout of the season, he did run his record against the Ducks to 15-7-2 in 24 career games.

 UP NEXT